Skip to main content

 How Do Peptides and Lifestyle Choices Interact?

-A nutrient-dense diet, restorative sleep, and techniques reduce the overall “noise” in the system, lessening the burden on the HPA axis.
+A nutrient-dense diet, restorative sleep, and stress modulation techniques reduce the overall “noise” in the system, lessening the burden on the HPA axis.
 This calmer baseline allows peptide therapies to work on a more receptive system, effectively restoring the precise hormonal signaling that has been disrupted.

 By supporting the growth hormone axis, these peptides help counteract the catabolic (breakdown) effects of excess cortisol and foster an anabolic (building) state of recovery.